CapgeminiInventUK/donate-to-educate-frontend/README.md

 ## Environment variables

-You need to set the following environment variables
+You need to set the following environment variables in a file called .env at the root

 ```JavaScript
 VITE_AWS_REGION = "eu-west-2"